 Brand archetypes in the area of AFFILIATION

-Jester, Ordinary Man and Lover - these are the archetypes of the brand that strive for belonging that go hand in hand with pleasure.
+The Jester, The Ordinary Man and The Lover - these are the brand archetypeswhich strive for belonging that goes hand in hand with pleasure.

-Clown (the Jester) is not trying to solve the problem as his main purpose is the journey itself.
-The result seldom matters to a Jester.
-He does not mention or plan the future.
-Has the ability to think outside the box, which leads to innovative ideas.
-This means that Jester-type brand archetypes are masters of brainstorming, reformulating concepts, and presenting new perspectives to people and other brand archetypes.
-The jester promises entertainment.
-Customers of this type of brand find "traditional" advertising boring, and they love anything unusual, weird and fun.
-Marketing of brands-Jesters can be unconventional.
-For example, think of a Skittles ad, a giraffe, and a rainbow.
+Clown (the Jester) does not seek to solve a problem, as his main purpose is the journey itself.
+The outcome rarely matters to the Jester.
+He does not reminisce or plan for the future.
+He has the ability to think outside the box, which leads to innovative ideas.
+This means that brand archetypes type Jester are masters at brainstorming, reformulating concepts and bringing new perspectives to people and other brand archetypes.
+Jester promises entertainment.
+Customers of this type of brand find 'traditional' advertising boring, with a penchant for anything unusual, quirky and fun.
+Clown brand marketing can be unconventional.
+Think, for example, of Skittles advertising, the giraffe and the rainbow.

 Brands in the archetype An ordinary man (the Regular Guy) strive to be on the same level as consumers.
 They treat them as equals, expressing the qualities of unpretentiousness and humility.
 Recipients appreciate the quality and reliability of their brand.
 They prefer what is known and will therefore invest in brands they trust.
 Companies in the Ordinary Man archetype are proud of their own down-to-earth ethos.
 They give people a sense of belonging with a high degree of practicality and functionality, and brand image it is honest, trustworthy and as solid as any Volkswagen model.

 Lover (the Lover) - this is what we call brands that focus on creating relationships and evoking emotions.
-Kochanek archetypes want people to feel special.
-And they satisfy this need among their recipients.
-They see the world through the prism of love.
-Lovers' brands like to celebrate the physical joy of being human, cultivating the intimacy and sense of bliss of their consumers, who are people who value the aesthetic appearance of goods and services.
-Usually they are attracted by premium brands.
-Those that promise passion, such as Victoria's Secret, a brand that promotes itself as charming with an emphasis on sensual pleasures.
-What is the Lover as a brand?
-He is passionate and represents everything that pleases the senses - such as beautiful things, delicious dishes, tempting smells.
+Brand archetypes Lover want people to feel special.
+And they satisfy this need in their audience.
+They see the world through the lens of love.
+Lover brands like to celebrate the physical joy of being human, cultivating intimacy and a sense of bliss in their consumers, who are people who value the aesthetic appeal of goods and services.
+They tend to be attracted to premium brands.
+Those that promise passion, such as Victoria's Secret, a brand that promotes itself as glamorous, with an emphasis on sensual pleasure.
+What is Lover as a brand?
+It's passionate and represents anything that pleases the senses - such as beautiful things, delicious food and enticing scents.

 Brand archetypes in the CHAMPIONSHIP area

-This category includes the archetypes of the brands Hero, Rebel and Sorcerer.
-What they have in common is the pursuit of mastery, which comes with risk.
+This category includes brand archetypes Hero, Rebel and Wizard.
+What they have in common is the pursuit of mastery accompanied by risk.

 Character (the Hero) – his main motivation is to prove his worth, and his greatest fear is to fail and show weakness.
 Whether on the battlefield, on the football field or on the political scene, the Hero is determined to leave a mark of his presence in the world.
 Brand archetypes in the Hero type promote themselves as of good quality and better than their competitors.
 As a result, the marketing of the Hero brands often uses strong images and strong colors to convey this.
 The hero represents brand archetypes that strive to achieve their goals by doing their best.